 - Schedule your mammogram at the end of your menstrual cycle when your breasts are least tender.
 The readings will be more accurate, the compression will be more comfortable, and when they compare films from year to year, they will be comparing breasts of similar status.

 - When possible, go to the same imaging center each year.
-If you move or change sites, bring your films with you.
+If you move or change sites, bring your digital records with you, so that current mammograms can be compared to past images.

 - Make sure the center that is doing your mammogram is accredited by the American College of Radiology.
 This will ensure that accurate and safe dosages of radiation are being used.